Renewable energy in Spain: Development

-The tax has proved highly controversial.
-On the one hand the government has argued that those generating their own power still rely on the national grid for power backup and so should be liable for contributing to the cost.
+The tax created controversy among stakeholders.
+On the one hand, the government has argued that those generating their own power still rely on the national grid for power backup and so should be liable for contributing to the cost.
 On the other hand, the solar industry has argued that the government is simply trying to protect the centralised established power producers whose revenues would be threatened by this competitive solar threat.
 Environmentalists have criticised the tax for artificially blocking Spain from continuing its long standing movement to renewable energy production.